linewelder-old/clox/README.md

   - `readNumber()` - reads a double from the user and returns it;
   - `error(message)` - throws a runtime error with the given string message;
   - `heapSize()` - returns the total size of managed objects in bytes;
+  - `setProperty(instance, name, value)` - assignes the value to the field with the given name (not neccessarily existing one) on the instance, returns the value.
+For example `setProperty(foo, "bar", true)` is equivalent to `foo.bar = true`.
+  - `getProperty(instance, name)` - returns the value of the field with the given name on the instance, errors if the instance does not have it.
+For example `getProperty(foo, "bar")` is equivalent to `foo.bar`.
+  - `deleteProperty(instance, name)` - deletes the field with the given name from the instance;
   - `hasProperty(instance, name)` - returns true if the instance has a field/method with the given name, false otherwise;